-In an effort to meet these challenges while not drastically reducing service levels for our residents, I am presenting the attached budget for fiscal year 2011/12.
+In an effort to meet these challenges while not drastically reducing service levels for our residents, I present the Adopted Budget for fiscal year 2011/12.
 It is not possible to summarize the budget in this letter because of its magnitude and complexity.
-I have, however, attempted to highlight a number of important policy issues that are included for your consideration.
+I have, however, attempted to highlight a number of important policy issues that are included in the document.